 Pedra-sabão (soap-stone) is softer than marble and granite and malleable to carve.
 The tradition of carving soapstone was carried over by slaves from the Monomopata Empire.
 This empire was spread between the current positions of Zimbabwe and Mozambique, regions that were also bursting with soap-stone.

 The Feirinha de Pedra-Sabão (or the Soapstone Market) faces the São Francisco church.
-The open air stalls are a trove of clocks, mini-fountains, plates, mugs carved in this typical Mineiro style.
+The open-air stalls are a trove of clocks, mini-fountains, plates, and mugs carved in this typical Mineiro style.

 What to eat in Ouro Preto